Dark Matter-Induced Baryonic Feedback in Galaxies: Discussion

-We use GIZMO's mechanical feedback formulation \cite{Hopkins_2014, Hopkins_2018, Kimm_2014, 10.1093/mnras/stv562, 10.1093/mnras/stw3034} to inject the expected number of Type Ia supernovae once the explosion time had elapsed.
-We assume that each supernova deposits $10^{51}$ ergs of energy, equal to the energy injection from a core-collapse event \cite{2016ApJ...833..202K}.
-A single star formation event can result in a string of Type Ia supernova events, as more massive white dwarfs explode sooner than their less-massive counterparts.

 Figure \ref{fig:galdistros} shows the cumulative dark matter-induced white dwarf supernova rate across these simulations.
-At the highest dark matter-nucleus cross-sections, capture occurs very quickly, and so the time for the white dwarf to explode is predominantly its main sequence lifetime.
-We therefore see a very step-like behaviour in the Type Ia supernova count - due to the different lifetimes of the main sequence progenitors across the mass range of interest.
-As we decrease the cross-section, the capture time decreases, and white dwarfs explode at regular intervals (Figure 3 $\sigma_{nX} = 10^{-45}, 10^{-46}$~cm$^2$), instead of exploding all together in bursts ($\sigma_{nX} = 10^{-41}, 10^{-43}$~cm$^2$).
-At sufficiently low cross-sections, the white dwarf explosion timescale exceeds the simulation time and we recover a galaxy with mostly core-collapse-driven baryonic feedback.
+At the highest dark matter-nucleus cross-sections, capture occurs very quickly, and so the white dwarf explosion time is dominated by its progenitor's main sequence lifetime.
+We therefore see a very step-like behaviour in the Type Ia supernova count due to the mass binning we used in sampling the main sequence progenitor population, as we calculate main sequence lifetimes directly from stellar mass.
+As we decrease the cross-section, the capture time increases, and white dwarfs explode at regular intervals (Figure \ref{fig:galdistros} $\sigma_{nX} = 10^{-45}, 10^{-46}$~cm$^2$), instead of exploding all together in bursts ($\sigma_{nX} = 10^{-41}, 10^{-43}$~cm$^2$).
+At sufficiently low cross-sections, the white dwarf explosion timescale exceeds the simulation time and we recover a galaxy with mostly core-collapse-driven feedback.
 The abrupt cutoffs in dark matter-induced supernovae at $\sim 1$ Gyr in the highest $\sigma_{nX}$ simulations are due to an intense early period of baryonic feedback inhibiting galactic star formation completely.

 Figure \ref{fig:galdistros} also shows the cumulative stellar mass formed as a function of time.
 In the standard, core-collapse supernova feedback case, we see successive star formation epochs throughout the simulation.
 The core-collapse supernova feedback occurs $5$ Myr following a star formation epoch, temporarily reheating ambient gas in the region.
-Once this supernova event ends, the gas cools again and form stars.
-In contrast, in the case of high $\sigma_{nX}$ dark matter, the dark baryonic feedback is powerful enough (i.e. causes sufficient explosions on short timescales) that the galaxy has only one epoch of star formation, before gas is ejected from the galaxy, and star formation ceases.
+Once this supernova event ends, the gas cools again and forms stars.
+In contrast, in the case of high $\sigma_{nX}$, dark baryonic feedback causes sufficient explosions on short timescales that the galaxy has only one epoch of star formation before gas is ejected from the galaxy, and star formation ceases.
 At intermediate $\sigma_{nX}$, dark baryonic feedback delays subsequent star formation epochs, but does not shut them off completely.